Rent-My-Tent/Rent-My-Tent/README.md

 - In this [10 min video](https://youtu.be/hIZE76YvB_0) Rob goes under the hood of his smart contracts to explain how the Rent My Tent marketplace is enabled by the Ethereum [ERC-721](http://erc721.org/) token standard.

+- In this [7 min video](https://youtu.be/YrmwcxcaUg8) Rob walks you through Rent My Tent from the front-end web perspective, demonstrating the steps to list a tent on the marketplace.

 - In this [series of videos](https://github.com/kelvinlockwood/Rent-My-Tent/blob/master/celo_demo.md) Jett demonstrates the mobile app functionality that he built using Celo's SDK.

 ---